gibbslab/minval/README.md

 --------
 This package required R version 2.10 or higher.
 If you are using an older version of R you will be prompted to upgrade when you try to install the package.

-The official release of Peptides is available on CRAN.
+The official release of minval is available on CRAN.
 To install from CRAN, use the following command:
 ```
 install.packages("minval", dependencies=TRUE)
 ```